The Perfect Answer

 “As I was saying earlier,” he began, “I was hired to get you to safety.
 But before you ask, I can’t tell you by whom.
 It was part of the agreement, and I don’t break contracts.
 I retrieve property and return it to its rightful owner, working through a broker.
 If whoever hires me wants me to know who they are, I’m told through the broker.
 If not, I get the details of the job and make my own choice whether to accept it or not.
 I take on other types of jobs as well, as long as they don’t conflict with my personal interests, and I rarely, RARELY, work for humans.”

 “No. I’m not.”

 She suspected as much.
-A normal guy off the street wouldn't have been able to give modern-day fae such an ass-kicking.
-She was tempted to ask him what he was, but figured that might be a very rude question to ask, especially of someone she hardly knew.
+A typical guy off the street wouldn't have been able to give modern-day fae such an ass-kicking.
+She was tempted to ask him what he was but figured that might be an insulting question to ask, especially of someone she hardly knew.

 “Great” she grumbled, removing one of her hands from the mug of coffee and absentmindedly reaching up to touch her pendant.
 Rolling it in her fingers, it glittered like a kaleidoscope in the afternoon sunlight.

 “Those were my explicit instructions.
 Anything I should know about the necklace?”

 “It was my mom’s,” her voice became solemn, “She passed away when I was four.”

 “It’s okay,” she replied, looking down at the mug of coffee.